 Getting started guide.
 The

-particular command, use:
+about a particular command, use:

 mutagen sync <command> --help